 The majority of funds were planned for county-wide benefit, and that actual figure reflects that.
-A significant number of projects are urban county wide, on a first-come, first-served basis, such as first-time buyer, homeowner rehab and rental rehab.
-Other projects are funded during a competitive process.
+A significant number of projects are urban county wide, on a first-come, first-served basis, such as first-time buyer (HOME) and homeowner rehab.
+Other projects, including rental rehab and public services, are funded during a competitive process.
 Priorities for that process are set by the participating communities and meet consolidated plan goals.

 Affordable housing is a significant underserved need.
 Although more money for housing would help, the barriers are not merely financial.
 Land scarcity is one of the most significant barriers to development in urban Ramsey County, and the resulting land values make developing even market rate rental extremely difficult.
-In FY2018, there were projects in Roseville, Shoreview, Maplewood, White Bear Lake.
+In FY2020, there were projects in Roseville, Shoreview, Maplewood, White Bear Lake and Little Canada.